amirongit/notecode/algebra.md

 ### Multiplying, dividing & symplifying radicals
 #### Simplified root
-- doesn't have a perfect root under radical
+- doesn't have a perfect root as a factor of it's radicant
+- the radicant doesn't contain fractions
+- there isn't a radical as denominator
 #### The product property of radicals
 - states that radical of a non-negative real number is equal to the product of radicals of it's quotients (with the same index)
 #### the quotient Property of radicals